luanpersini/vidly-server-nestjs-ts/docs/knowledge-base/base-repository.md

 ## 1 - Create a base repository interface

-You can make all functions in one interface or create one for each function, its up to you.
+You can add all functions to one interface or create one for each function, its up to you.

 This interface is making use of generics types from typescript (https://www.typescriptlang.org/docs/handbook/2/generics.html).